kkuette/coinbaseadv-python/README.md

 CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## Benefits
-- A simple to use python wrapper for endpoints.
+- A simple to use python wrapper for endpoints.-
 - In about 10 minutes, you could be programmatically trading on one of the largest Bitcoin exchanges in the *world*!
 - Do not worry about handling the nuances of the API with easy-to-use methods